gytdau/directory/knowledge/energy.md

 > Most people realize that they tend to perform best when they’re feeling positive energy.
 What they find surprising is that they’re not able to perform well or to lead effectively when they’re feeling any other way.

+## Organizations

+It turns out that a lot of processes in corporations take longer than a more creative approach would, but the upside is the consistency and monotony - although it takes longer, it takes less energy.
+This is probably one of the reasons why startups have such a huge advantage over established corporations - the lack of existing process.

+## Life

+In my own experience, I found that while mindless chores like washing the dishes or taking showers expends more physical energy than staying at a desk and typing at a keyboard, your mind can go pretty much on full auto mode.
+These kind of tasks can help you rest your mind.